Code-Institute-Submissions/adriatic-e-bikes/README.md

 6. Islands

+When links in Navbar is hovered, they are rotating 2s.

 ---

 #Adriatic e-bikes

-This is Home Page which contains two main sections: Why, Explorer Packages)
+This is Home Page which contains two main sections: Why (quotes of users) and Explorer Packages(Teambuilding Explore, Family & Friends Explore and Solo Explore).

 ---